annwyl21/yahtzee/README.md

 ===
 # TDD
-A rewardingly green screenshot to show how I developed using unittests in pytest.
+A rewardingly green screenshot to show how I developed using unit tests in pytest.

 ![Image - Screenshot](./images/tdd_yahtzee.jpg)